Healthcare in Singapore doesn’t come cheap, especially when you have a chronic illness or a major operation.

 5. Free or heavily discounted medical services

-MOH and HPB has a Screen for Life programme which subsidises health screenings for you.
+MOH and HPB have a Screen for Life programme which subsidises health screenings for you.

 Just before 1 September 2017, eligible Singaporeans will get a letter of invitation from HPB on this scheme to make an appointment with your preferred CHAS GP.

 Singapore citizens only need to co-pay $5 for selected health screenings, and CHAS/Pioneer Generation/Public Assistance cardholders pay $0 or $2.

 A Google search on free clinics in Singapore also brought up the following services for the needy (you can also donate a sum if you visit):

 - Kwan-In Welfare Society

 - Chinatown Cheng Hong TCM Clinic